Nesconset Highway (NY-347)

 • County: Suffolk

-• Restrictions: Open to all vehicles (not a parkway)
+• Restrictions: Open to passenger and commercial vehicles (not a parkway)

 Major Intersections & Interchanges (west → east)